Three Essential Steps to Cultivate a Learning Organization

 For any cultural change to take place there needs to be support and direction from management as well as employees at every level.
 Leaders need to demonstrate a clear correlation between learning and the vision and strategy of the company.
 This helps employees understand their personal role in helping the organization reach its goals.

-The journey to reach those goals can be mapped out for each individual in terms of the learning, content, and upskilling that will support them.
+The path to reach those goals can be mapped out for each individual in terms of the learning, content, and upskilling that will support them.

 Revamp your recruitment